 Parental Involvement: Parents and/or guardians are expected to accompany students to all school-related activities, including any programs, picnics, performances or other functions.
 They are encouraged to come on field trips when able.

-Parent/Guardian Volunteer Form: All those who benefit from what LCA has to offer, no doubt recognize that the cost of education far outweighs the cost of tuition.
-For this reason and these that follow, LCA has implemented this Volunteer Agreement:
+Parent/Guardian Volunteer Form: All those who benefit from what LCA has to offer should recognize that the cost of education far outweighs the cost of tuition.
+For this reason, and these that follow, LCA has implemented this Volunteer Agreement:

 - The importance of parental examples of service

 - The staff’s need for help with school activities above and beyond their own abilities